What’s a good heart rate variability (HRV) for women? What’s a good HRV for men?

 Member Tip: Monitoring your HRV trends, especially when using Tags in your Oura App, can help you reach peak productivity, manage stress, and fine-tune your training regimen. |

 Below, we’ll see the range of HRV scores across Oura members by age and gender.
+The average HRV across all members is 41 ms.

 Other studies show this decline in HRV may be less severe the healthier the person is.
 “With the right lifestyle and genes, there can be a lower reduction or higher values because they had a higher HRV over their lifespan,” Altini explains.
-(See below for healthy lifestyle habits that can help improve your HRV.)

 Average HRV for Women